 Professor Christine Wong

-Professor Wong has published widely on China’s public finance, intergovernmental fiscal relations and their implications for governance, economic development and welfare.
-Her most recent publications and forthcoming papers include:
+Christine has published widely on China's public finance, central-local relations and their implications for governance, economic development and welfare.
+Her recent research is focused on urbanisation and government financial management.

 Dr Sarah Rogers joined the Centre for Contemporary Chinese Studies in 2016 as a Research Fellow.
 Sarah is a human geographer specialising in social and environmental change in rural China.
 Her research interests include hydropolitics, poverty alleviation, resettlement, and agrarian change.
 She is a Chief Investigator on ARC Discovery Project DP180100519 (2018-2020) examining the restructuring of China's agricultural sector, and is conducting research on poverty resettlement with a grant from the Ford Foundation.
 Sarah's research has been published in Nature, Global Environmental Change, and Transactions of the Institute of British Geographers.